 Bryan was one of the most in demand double bass players on the West Coast for over 30 years, and is still since he moved to the Asheville, North Carolina area almost 8 years ago.

-Educated in both classical and jazz, he has over 48 years of playing experience.
+Educated in both classical and jazz, Bryan has over 50 years of performing experience.
 Bryan first started on guitar at the age of 5 years old.
-He began studying cello in fifth grade, and by seventh grade was playing violin, viola, and bass with the Junior High Symphony, as well as the High School Orchestra.
-Bryan played his first professional concert, Handel’s Messiah, on double bass at age 12 in Roanoke, Virginia.
+He began studying cello in fifth grade, and by seventh grade was playing violin, viola, and bass with the Junior High Symphony, as well as the High School Orchestra in Roanoke, VA.
+Bryan played his first professional concert, Handel’s Messiah, on double bass at age 12.
 Bryan went on to win full Performance Scholarships in double bass at both Florida Junior College, 1979-1981, and the University of Oklahoma, 1982-1985.

 Afterwards, Bryan moved West to play professionally with the Monterey County Symphony, 1986-1988 and the Santa Cruz County Symphony, 1986-1988.
 As well as his symphony work, Bryan was playing jazz professionally, and over the years has had the opportunity to work with the following jazz greats:

 John Handy, Bobby Hutcherson, Phil Woods, James Moody, Harold Land, Bruce Forman, Buddy Montgomery, Richie Cole, Ernie Andrews, Ernie Watts, Red Halloway, Kenny Drew, Jr., Bud Shank, Laurindo Almeida, Calvin Keys, John Fadis, Lanny Morgan, Mose Allison, Martin Headman, Ace Hill, Dottie Dodgion, Charles McPherson, Hollis Gentry, Holly Hoffman, Christian Howes, and Bill Berg.

-Bryan's recordings include, Live at Studio West, with the Jazz 88 All-Stars, of which he was a member, in 2007-2010.
+Bryan's recordings include, Live at Studio West, with the Jazz 88 All-Stars, of which he was a member, 2007-2010.
 In 2004 Bryan recorded Love Is Here, performed with Julie McConnell, Sky Ladd, and Kevin Green, of which Bryan was also the arranger and producer.
 In addition, Bryan recorded Senza Fine in 2018 with his singer wife again, Julie McConnell, and again Bryan producing and arranging several of the tunes.
 In 2000 Bryan recorded his own CD, Live at the Elkhorn Slough Yacht Club, performed with Jackie Coon and Dottie Dodgion.
-Previously, during, and after these 4 CD projects, Bryan McConnell has played on 24 other recordings for numerous artists in Northen and Southern California, and in the Asheville, North Carolina greater area.
+Previously, during, and after these 4 CD projects, Bryan McConnell has played on 26 other recordings for numerous artists in Northen and Southern California, and in the Asheville, North Carolina greater area.

 Bryan has been teaching string instruments since he was 15 years old.
-Currently he teaches double bass, violin, viola, cello, guitar and drums, as well as string symphony works; and was the string teacher at Applied Scholastics Academy of North County for 3 years, and co-musical director for the San Marcos United Methodist Church for 1 year, both in the San Diego County area.
+Currently he teaches double bass, violin, viola, cello, guitar and drums, as well as string symphony works; and was the string teacher at Applied Scholastics Academy for 3 years, and co-musical director for the San Marcos United Methodist Church for 1 year, both in the San Diego North County.

-Since moving to the Asheville, North Carolina area Bryan plays locally with well known musicians Michael Jefry Stevens, Bill Berg, Christian Howes, Todd Wright, Rick Simerly, Will Boyd, Robert Shulman, the late Bill Gerhardt, Keith Davis, Taylor Pierson, Daniel Keller, Mark Guest, Chris Beyt, Rick Praytor, Bill Berg, Justin Watts, Sonny Thornton, and Wayne Banks, among others.
+Since moving to the Asheville, North Carolina area Bryan plays locally with well known musicians Michael Jefry Stevens, Bill Berg, Christian Howes, Todd Wright, Rick Simerly, Will Boyd, Robert Shulman, the late Bill Gerhardt, Keith Davis, Taylor Pierson, Daniel Keller, Mark Guest, Chris Beyt, Justin Watt, Rick Dilling, and Wayne Banks, among others.
 Also Bryan has a 5-part concert series he performs every year at The DFR Lounge in Downtown Brevard, North Carolina, with his band, The Bryan McConnell Jazz Quartet, which features a different horn player for each concert.